Nick689/CustomPOS/Readme.md

 ##Advancement
 Only Linux-French version is currently available.
 The item edit page does not exist yet, but you can edit the database directly.
 Most important features are implemented and this program is already used in production.
 You should find a comfortable reactivity and stability.

-Despite CustomPOS's powerful features with unlimited number of users and a light-weight server load, it is not recommended for big companies, considering that LibreOffice has powerful features that can not all be locked and advanced users can hack it.

 ##Limitations
+Despite CustomPOS's powerful features with unlimited number of users and a light-weight server load, it is not recommended for big companies, considering that LibreOffice has powerful features that cannot all be locked and advanced users can hack it.

 * Max number of invoice: 18446744073709551615 BIGINT(20)
 * Max number of sold item: 18446744073709551615 BIGINT(20)
 * Max number of item per invoice: 100 (limited by mysql connector)